zalyoung/gitlab-handbook/content/handbook/engineering/architecture/design-documents/security_finding_creation/_index.md

 These methods replace the generic report finding class with new classes whose constructors clearly define the data required for each finding type.
+Refactor our security ingestion entrypoint to use a new method called `#collect_security_findings` instead of `#collect_security_reports`.
+This method will be responsible for collecting security findings from eligible sources.
+For example, CycloneDX SBoMs would be scanned for advisories affecting the listed components, and security reports would be parsed for the included security findings.

 ## Design and implementation details